collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * branch (a copy of a code base within a repo, often a "feature branch")

 <!--
+The user will make a change in the browser, or clone the repo locally

 Browser- opening the website, logging in and making a change directly in the website When you make a change in the browser, it does not automatically update in your local files You need to synchronize the changes